 Gold ETFs invest in gold bars with a purity of 99.5%, which is equivalent to investing in physical metal.
 If you want to accumulate gold for the long term, investing in gold ETFs is a smarter option than keeping it in physical shape or investing in a gold fund.
-Gold exchange-traded funds (ETFs) are an excellent investment option if you find it inconvenient to buy physical gold or if you want to diversify your portfolio.
-There is a wide variety of other gold and precious metals ETFs, if you decide to look for additional gold ETF options.
+According to the World Gold Council, gold explorers take a long time to put new mines into production and find new gold deposits.
+This is why gold has historically been considered an asset that can help offset periods of high inflation.

 The first exchange-traded fund (ETF) developed specifically to track the price of gold was introduced in the United States in 2004.
 While ETFs generally have many tax benefits, the IRS can classify gold as a collector's item, which can have tax consequences.
 Since you invest in an ETF backed by physical gold, it's better to use ETFs as a tool to benefit from the price of gold than to access physical gold.
 Since investors cannot claim any of the gold stocks, ETF ownership represents ownership of a collector's item under IRS regulations.
 Gold exchange-traded funds (ETFs) allow investors to expose themselves to gold (and its performance) just as they would to any other ETF or company stock.